Sendouc/sendou.ink/content/articles/sendouq-faq.md

 Currently, misreported scores cannot be corrected.
 A score is accepted if reported identically by both teams.
 Verify the score before submission to avoid this issue.

+## The opposing team canceled the match after several games were played.
+What happened?

+Matches can only be canceled if both teams agree to it.
+If the match was cancelled, someone from your team accepted the cancel request thus legitimizing the match cancellation.

 ## Why do I have more points than my opponent but I'm ranked lower?

 Rank updates aren't real-time.
 Allow a few minutes for the server to update, then check your rank again.